 Right now in Sydney, my gym is a budget gym.
 It’s not huge, but the staff are super-friendly and, the layout works for me.
 Layout?
 You might be thinking – what’s the layout got to do with it?
 Actually, a lot.

-You see over the years I’ve learned there are a few obvious boxes you need to tick when you join a gym to make sure it’s the right fit for you – and a few less obvious ones that you might only learn over time.
+You see while visiting all those gyms, some more successfully than others, I’ve learned there are a few obvious boxes you need to tick when you join a gym to make sure it’s the right fit for you – and a few less obvious ones that you might only learn over time.
 And here the questions that help you do that…

 Q1: How Far Will You Travel?

 I have learned that I need a gym within a 10-minute walk from my house.
 Any more than that and I just won’t go. why?
 Because it makes the difference between taking an hour to do a 40-minute workout – or more than an hour.
 And I usually don’ don’t want to spend more than that.

 I’m not alone here.
 Researchers at one New York marketing firm found that people driving less than 3.7 miles to their gym went five times more than those driving five miles or more.